-The client simply has to upload the images then create a new item and enter the image, the name of the continent or country, add information about the location and then classify or tag it.
+The client simply has to upload the images then create a new item and enter the image, continent, country, location and then classify them.

 We were approached in the autumn by a company in the south of Scotland to build a website to sell firewood online to homeowners.

-The company, PWR Bioheat, produces wood logs and wood chip and wishes to grow the consumer side of their business; namely sell more firewood logs to homeowners.
+The company, PWR Bioheat, produces wood logs and wood chip and wishes to grow the consumer side of their business.

 The home page has a top navigation menu with links to key product categories and footer navigation to necessary pages and company information.